Springfield Township, Montgomery County, Pennsylvania: Politics and government

-Springfield Township has a township-manager form of government and is governed by a seven-member Board of Commissioners who are elected for four year terms.
+Springfield Township has a township-manager form of government and is governed by a seven-member board of commissioners, who are elected for four year terms.
 The commissioners are elected in odd-numbered years, with half being elected every two years.
-Odd-numbered districts are elected in one election cycle (i.e. 2023), and even-numbered districts in the next (i.e. 2025).
+Odd-numbered districts are elected in one election cycle, and even-numbered districts in the next (i.e. 2025).
 The township is divided into seven wards, each with one commissioner.
 All wards have two precincts with the exception of Ward 2, which has three.

-The Springfield Township School District's boundaries are coterminous with the township's.
+Springfield Township School District's boundaries are coterminous with the township's.
 The school district is composed of nine elected members, each elected for four years.

-The township is part of State House District 154 (represented by Rep. Napoleon Nelson) and State Senate District 4 (represented by Art Haywood).
+The township is part of State House District 154, represented by Rep. Napoleon Nelson, and State Senate District 4, represented by Art Haywood.